rcos/intro/docs/SpeedDating.md

 Once the list of participating projects has been established, a numbered list should be compiled and documented.
 Each project taking part in the event will be assigned an ID number corresponding to its list enumeration.

 Each project should also select one representative who is well informed of the project’s goals and needs.
-This representative should be given a sign to wear that identifies which project they are promoting, the project’s ID number, their name, and their contact information. *The coordinators should prepare signs for each participating project in advance of th**is* *meeting.*
+This representative should be given a sign to wear that identifies which project they are promoting, the project’s ID number, their name, and their contact information. *The coordinators should prepare signs for each participating project in advance of this meeting.*

 When Speed Dating begins, representatives should arrange themselves in the front of the room according to their assigned ID number.
 A key of assigned numbers to projects should be displayed on the projector to make it easier to find projects (this key should correlate to the numbered list mentioned above).